jruesga/gerrit-cloud-notifications-plugin/src/main/resources/Documentation/fcm.md

 `event: The event type (see CloudNotificationEvents above)`

+`change: The change identifier`

-`change: The legacy change identifier`
+`legacyChangeId: The legacy change identifier`

 `revision: The revision/patchset identifier`